TDA283-compiler-construction/project/project/extensions.md

 - function types e.g. `fn(int) -> int`
 - lambda expression e.g. `\(int x) -> int: x * 2`

-It is recommended that this extension is done after the `pointers` extension.
+It is recommended that this extension is done after the `structs` extension.
 The best way to implement function values is via closures, which are discussed in the later lectures.